mckinsey/vizro/vizro-core/docs/pages/user-guides/data.md

 The mechanism for dynamic filters, including caching, works exactly like other non-control components such as `vm.Graph`.
 However, unlike such components, a filter can depend on multiple data sources.
 If at least one data source of the components in the filter's `targets` is dynamic then the filter is dynamic.
 Remember that when `targets` is not explicitly specified, a filter applies to all the components on a page that use a DataFrame including `column`.

-When the page is refreshed, the behaviour of a dynamic filter is as follows:
+When the page is refreshed, the behavior of a dynamic filter is as follows:

 - The filter's selector updates its available values:
     - For [categorical selectors](selectors.md#categorical-selectors), `options` updates to give all unique values found in `column` across all the data sources of components in `targets`.